jhvanderschee/hugocodex/content/en/_index.md

 ### Credits

-This site is created by Mr. Hugo (Joost).
+This site is created by Mr. Hugo (Joost van der Schee).
 It is a [showcase](https://github.com/jhvanderschee/hugocodex) of its own scripts.
 It is powered by Hugo and hosted by Usecue.
 If you like it, please drop me a line through twitter [@jhvanderschee](https://twitter.com/jhvanderschee) or [joost@vdschee.nl](mailto:joost@vdschee.nl)</a>.

 ### Powered by